In

 bread being made at Faedo's Bakery

-a mojo marinade of lemon juice, salt, fresh garlic, oregano
+a mojo of lemon juice, salt, fresh garlic, oregano

 and vinegar.
-He then parboiled the pork with onions, celery
+Then he parboiled the pork with onions, celery

-and garlic and then roasted it.
-A whole smoked ham was then
+and garlic and roasted it.
+A whole smoked ham was then parboiled

 in the same mixture.
-Torres trimmed excess fat from the ham
+Torres trimmed extra fat from the ham and

-and coated it in sugar.
-He then melted the sugar onto the ham
+coated it in sugar.
+Then he melted the sugar onto the ham

 with a hot iron.
-The resulting caramelized sugar gives the ham
+The resulting caramelized sugar gave the ham

 a distinctive taste.
-Drawn by the irresistible aroma,
+Attracted by the irresistible aroma,

-salivating onlookers gathered around the storefront as the
+salivating passersby gathered around the storefront as the

-sugar transformed into a thin amber glaze.
+sugar turned into a thin amber glaze.
 Torres then carved

 the meat into thin slices: pork, ham and peppered Genoa